 (Ok, you had me at crunch.)

-Eating one huge salad a day can literally change your life and make a huge difference in your overall health.
-Eating raw veggies does great things for your body, like helping out the digestive system, by providing tons of fiber, while nourishing your body with phytochemicals—which are those great antioxidants and other micronutrients that strengthen your immune system, fight cancer and just generally work to keep us in tip-top shape.
+Eating one huge salad a day can change your life and make a massive difference in your overall health.
+Eating raw veggies does excellent things for your body, like helping the digestive system, by providing tons of fiber while nourishing your body with phytochemicals—which are those great antioxidants and other micronutrients that strengthen your immune system, fight cancer and generally work to keep us in tip-top shape.

-These can be prepared and refrigerated in seperate containers.
+These can be prepared and refrigerated in separate containers.

 A.B.C.: All beans count!
 Take several different types of beans and create your own mix.
-Some favorite combinations: black beans and corn, or red beans, garbanzo beans and black beans.
+Some favorite combinations are black beans and corn or garbanzo and black beans.
 Store them in glass dishes so they are ready to scoop out each day to toss atop your salad.

 You can change up your salads as easily as changing your shoes by letting different types of cuisine inspire you.

 Feeling a little Tex-Mex today?
-Make a dressing using avocado, lime, and garlic.
+Make a dressing using avocado, lime, and garlic (recipe below!).
 Kick it up a notch with cayenne pepper.
-The infographic features the recipe (and you’ll also find it below).
-Or try a citrus dressing with a hint of Asian flavor (we give you the recipe for that, too).
-Your flavor profiles can change from week to week and your salads will never get boring if you change up the dressing now and then.
+Or, try a citrus dressing with a hint of Asian flavor (we give you the recipe for that, too).
+Your flavor profiles can change from week to week, and your salads will never get boring if you change up the dressing now and then.
 To save time, make a week’s worth of one or two kinds of salad dressings on Sunday and refrigerate them in mason jars.
 They’ll easily keep a week because the vinegar keeps them from spoiling.

 Easy Salad Dressing Hack: Looking for a healthful dressing that doesn’t involve kitchen appliances?
 Then you’ll love our Easy Balsamic Almond Dressing.
 Here’s what you’ll need:

-Whisk water, vinegar and almond butter together until mixture is smooth and almond butter is evenly dispersed.
-Mix in remaining ingredients.
-Feel free to experiment with other raw, salt-free nut butters, spices and vinegars to create salad dressings as unique as your fingerprints!
+Whisk water, vinegar, and almond butter together until the mixture is smooth and almond butter is evenly dispersed.
+Mix in the remaining ingredients.
+Feel free to experiment with other raw, salt-free nut butters, spices, and vinegars to create salad dressings as unique as your fingerprints!